 My primary duty is to research, write, and deliver in-person and online university courses on globalization, visual culture, popular culture, and other topics.
 I also manage teaching assistants, advise students, and supervise student research.
 Finally, I act as liaison to the NUS career center, work with Global Studies alumni, and serve as the Global Studies Honors Coordinator.

 As a postdoc, I taught courses on a variety of topics about globalization, conducted research, and published scholarly articles.

 As an adjunct instructor at CCAD, I taught a section of Introduction to Philosophy to approximately 25 students.
 Using a common textbook across sections, I designed my section's syllabus, weekly discussion topics, seminar agenda, and assignments.

 As a GTA, I taught a variety of courses for the Department of Comparative Studies, including cultural studies seminars, undergraduate writing classes, and an introductory class on globalization.
 Courses were capped at 25 students per term.
 I was solely responsible for selecting texts, designing the syllabus and assignments, and all grading.

 2010 - 2011

 As Lead Organizer of the Graduate Employees’ Student Organization, I advocated for improved working conditions for graduate employees at Ohio State University.
-Duties included outreach to graduate employees across the university, organizing events, lobbying state government, and managing organization resources.
+My duties included outreaching to graduate employees across the university, organizing events, lobbying state government, and managing organization resources.
 From 2008 to 2010 I was an active volunteer member of GESO.

 2008 - 2010